metta-systems/metta/README.md

 -----------------------------------------

-You are free to contribute and remember: if you don't, somebody else will!
+You are free to contribute and remember: if you do not, somebody else will!
 Just send a pull request on github.